Trepan-Debuggers/python2-trepan/README.rst

 See the Tutorial_ for how to use.
 See ipython-trepan_ for using this in *ipython* or an *ipython notebook*.

+This package is for Python2.6 and 2.7.
+See trepan3_ for the same code modified to work with Python 3.

 Features
 ========